How To Buy & Register A Domain Name

 ICANN maintains a registry of who owns which domain.
 The purchase process usually involves registering a specific domain for at least a year.
 At the end of that period, you’ll have the option to renew that ownership by paying a fee, usually for the same amount as the initial purchase.

 If you don’t renew your domain registration, it becomes available for purchase once more, which you don’t want unless you’re planning to stop using the name.
 Usually, all of this happens through registrars, which are authorized middlemen for ICANN.
 In some cases, however, web hosts will also enable you to purchase domains directly from them.

 Step 1: Choose a Domain Registrar

-At this stage, you should already have some domain name ideas.
+At this stage, you should already have multiple domain names in mind.
 What you’ll want to do first is choose a registrar you like and visit its website.
 You may want to explore several options, looking for one that has reasonable prices, no hidden fees, and a straightforward purchase process.

 The registrar will show you if that domain is available, and which TLDs it recommends.
 In many cases, it will also list several alternative options:

 In the event that your first choice for a domain isn’t available, you may have to do a few searches.
 Once you’ve decided on which domain to purchase, there should be a button you can click on to add it to your cart.